gmottajr/ThreadManager/README.md

-# ThreadManager Class :gear:
+# CpuCoreSelector Class :gear:

 ## Overview :book:
-The `ThreadManager` class, coded in C++, is designed to streamline and optimize thread management across different computing environments with varying hardware capabilities.
+The `CpuCoreSelector` class, coded in C++, is designed to streamline and optimize thread management across different computing environments with varying hardware capabilities.
 Its primary function is to determine the optimal number of threads to utilize for a given task, based on the computing resources available, particularly the number of CPU cores.

 ### Key Features and Problem Solving :bulb:
 1. **Adaptability to Different Systems** :computer: